 First, here’s what the glycemic index actually is: The Glycemic Index (GI) ranks foods on a scale of 0-100 based on how much they raise the blood sugar after eating them.
 A low-GI food (55 or less) means it won’t cause your blood sugar to spike as much as high-GI foods (70 or more).
 It’s thought that eating a diet rich in lower-GI foods is good for your health because it can help keep blood sugar levels lower.
-That, in turn, can help reduce the risk for developing type 2 diabetes.
+That, in turn, can help reduce the risk of developing type 2 diabetes.

 There are claims that the GI of coconut sugar is 35, which would make it much lower-GI than regular table sugar (which has a GI of 60).
 When I dug in to the source of this value, it appears to be based on a study of 10 subjects from the Food and Nutrition Research Institute at the Philippines.
 Ten people doesn’t sound like a lot, but it’s actually all that’s needed to determine the glycemic index value of a food.

 And that’s just one drawback of the glycemic index.
 The glycemic response can also vary from person to person and change depending on what else is eaten during the meal.
 And it has nothing to do with how nutritious a food actually is.

 For instance, jellybeans are slightly lower on the index than red potatoes–even though jellybeans are candy and red potatoes are rich in fiber, vitamin C, and potassium.